 Many individual shareholders may be no better or worse than business leaders when it comes to being schizophrenic in their choices and mismatches between their thoughts, words and deeds.
-How many ethical investors or supporters of green parties are aware of the true cost of meat and have stopped eating it in order to reduce the greenhouse gas emissions of cattle (Rowe, 2016)?
-They may well be concerned about the environment and global warming, but when voting with their credit cards in the marketplace they may add to the pressures.
+How many ethical investors or supporters of green parties in western countries are aware of the true economic cost of meat in their diets and have stopped eating it in order to reduce the greenhouse gas emissions of cattle (Rowe, 2016)?
+Should the diets of vegetarians in countries such as India be championed as more environmentally responsible?
+Consumers may well be concerned about the environment and global warming, but when voting with their rupees and credit cards in the marketplace they may add to the pressures.
 Hence the value of making people aware of the environmental consequences of selecting different options (Coulson-Thomas, 2007 and 2013).